earlephilhower/arduino-pico/README.md

 It uses a custom toolset with GCC 10.2 and Newlib 4.0.0, not depending on system-installed prerequisites.  https://github.com/earlephilhower/pico-quick-toolchain

 There is automated discovery of boards in bootloader mode, so they show up in the IDE, and the upload command works using the Microsoft UF2 tool (included).

+# Detailed Documentation
+Refer to the examples and https://arduino-pico.readthedocs.io/en/latest/ for more detailed usage information.

 # Installing via Arduino Boards Manager
 **Windows Users**: Please do not use the Windows Store version of the actual Arduino application